Best Music Systems for Stores and Restaurants in 2022

 In fact, if you use classical in-wall mounted speakers, after you made the holes in the walls and install all the wires, your setup is fixed and not flexible.
 Now imagine that all your speakers are instead mounted on the electrical rack for lights as your light spots are.
 You can easily move, add, re-orientate any of your speakers according to any layout or interior design change on your store.
 This is really smart and agile!

-And finally, what interest you maybe the most: what is the pricing of these nice (Wifi independent speakers) speakers?
+And finally, what interest you maybe the most: what is the pricing of these sleek (Wifi independent) speakers?

 On contrary to Sonos or Chromecast speakers, AudioPro Business speakers are a professional product line.
 This is no B2C product than you can order on Amazon.
 You get real B2B professional and reliable stuff!
 But surprisingly, they do not cost you an arm!
 Count something like 30% more expensive than an equivalent Sonos system, and on top of that maybe the need of a professional technician to mount them (depending of your skills and abilities).
 But the installation is very lean and will not require long.

 Audiopro Business works with a community of certified resellers and installers across your country.
 Simply contact them to get more details.

 2. Which music source or music service for a commercial use?